Ultimate Guide to Growing & Caring for Stromanthe Triostar

 Since these plants come from tropical rainforests in Brazil, they like warm and humid air.

-Keep the air temperature between 65-85ยบF and avoid exposing your plant to both hot and cold drafts.
+I aim to keep the air temperature between 65-85ºF and avoid exposing my plant to both hot and cold drafts.
 You should also avoid sudden changes in temperature since triostars are sensitive plants.

 Comparatively, the ideal humidity for your home and your health is between 30-60%.
 That means providing enough humidity is one of the most challenging parts of properly caring for these beautiful plants.